 What are some of the differences between conducting in an orchestra hall and an opera house?

 The biggest difference is, of course, the singers.
 You have to be flexible because the singers are very busy onstage, acting, singing, and moving around.
-Every element that’s added, there’s one more possibility that can go wrong.
+For every element that’s added, there’s one more possibility that can go wrong.
 Things like that don’t necessarily have to do with the music, but they’re part of the performance.
 I think opera is more about flexibility and orchestra is more about preparation.
 In a concert, you’re in a flow and can focus on what you have rehearsed before.

 What pieces would you love to conduct on your dream program?